44th G7 summit: Background

-The summit was dubbed the “G6+1” by the government of France and political commentators.
+The summit was dubbed the "G6+1" by the government of France and political commentators.
 This resulted from the United States withdrawing from the Joint Comprehensive Plan of Action and from the Paris Agreement, American tariffs, and trade-related disputes between Trump and French President Emmanuel Macron and Trudeau.

 Comments by Donald Trump to Shinzo Abe

 Trump insulted Japanese Prime Minister Shinzo Abe.
-He stated he would send 25 million ethnic Mexicans to Japan, saying that “you don't have this problem, but I can send you 25 million Mexicans and you'll be out of office very soon”.
+He stated he would send 25 million ethnic Mexicans to Japan, saying that "you don't have this problem, but I can send you 25 million Mexicans and you'll be out of office very soon".

 Comments by Donald Trump on Justin Trudeau

-Trump left the summit early in order to travel to Singapore for the United States' first summit with North Korean leader Kim Jong-un.
-On 9 June 2018, he tweeted that he had instructed the representatives of the United States not to endorse the communique and criticized Justin Trudeau's statements at a news conference following the meeting, calling him “meek and mild” and “dishonest and weak”.
+Trump left the summit early to travel to Singapore for the United States' first summit with North Korean leader Kim Jong-un.
+On 9 June 2018, he tweeted that he had instructed the representatives of the United States not to endorse the communique and criticized Justin Trudeau's statements at a news conference following the meeting, calling him "meek and mild" and "dishonest and weak".